MixinNetwork/asset-profile/README.md

 To get your token asset_id within mixin network.
 Herewith to do asf :

-- Download mixin messanger app ( https://mixin.one/ ), follow the step , watch video for your ref https://youtu.be/oGk5ZBJxb6s.
+- Download Mixin Messanger app ( https://mixin.one/messenger )
-- After completed created pin wallet winthin mixin messanger.
+- After completed created pin wallet winthin Mixin Messanger.
 Send/deposit your token to mixin messanger wallet.
-If erc20 token, send your token to your ethereum address in mixin messanger.
-Once your token deposit successfully inside mixin messanger wallet.
+If erc20 token, send your token to your ethereum address in Mixin Messanger.
+Once your token deposit successfully inside Mixin Messanger wallet.
 Klik on it and copy the transaction id.

 Faste your transaction id in ( search transaction field ) at https://mixin.one/snapshots than enter.
 Afterward, you will be redirected to another page eq : https://mixin.one/snapshots/37568840-72ee-4b51-bbc0-16a6cfd1de99.
 And in the bottom of page. you will see ASSET name.
 Click the link below of ASSET, the result will be as example here https://mixin.one/snapshots/4d977d4e-af34-360e-ba03-f546a3f14fcb .